 Bro, or no?

-The Atlanta Hawks have historically been good enough to advance to post-season play most years but have advanced past the first round of playoffs only once.
+The Atlanta Hawks have historically been good enough to advance to post-season play in more recent years but have advanced to the Eastern Conference Finals only twice since 1970.
 Its all-time roster of players includes guard Pete Maravich, center Dikembe Mutombo, and forward Dominique Wilkins.

 While their record may not be spotless, their fanbase, known as Hawksbros, are voracious.
 Atlanta, a city of distinct neighborhoods and communities, often finds itself coming together in unexpected ways.
 Sports give us an excuse to come together as individuals to cheer on a common team.
 The Hawks and the Dream are both integral to our city’s history and its future as an enterprising city in the South.